 Frequently Asked Questions

-The Diabetes Prevention Program is a landmark study by the National Institute of Diabetes and Digestive and Kidney Diseases.
-DPP researchers found that adults at high risk for type 2 diabetes were able to cut their risk in half by losing a modest amount of weight and exercising three to five times a week.
+In the Diabetes Prevention Program (DPP), a landmark study by the National Institute of Diabetes and Digestive and Kidney Diseases, researchers found that adults at high risk for type 2 diabetes were able to cut their risk in half by losing a modest amount of weight and being active almost every day.
 This means losing 5 to 7 percent of body weight (that's 10 pounds if you weigh 200 pounds) and getting 150 minutes of physical activity a week.
-The drug metformin reduced the risk of type 2 diabetes by 34 percent but was more effective in younger, and heavier adults.

 The DPP study also showed that modest weight loss (achieved by following a low calorie, low-fat diet) and moderate physical activity were especially effective in preventing or delaying the development of diabetes in older people.
 In fact, people over the age of 60 were able to reduce their risk for developing type 2 diabetes by 71 percent.

 (Watch the video to learn more about preventing type 2 diabetes.
 To enlarge the video, click the brackets in the lower right-hand corner.
 To reduce the video, press the Escape (Esc) button on your keyboard.)